KumoCorp/kumomta/docs/guide/subs/install_for_development.md

 ## Step by Step

 The commands below will install as a local user.
-You can either just execute the [installer script](/kumoinstall.sh), or follow the steps below manually (same thing).
+You can either just execute the installer script (kumoinstall.sh), or follow the steps below manually (same thing).

 At a minimum, you will need to install some dev tools and other glue before starting.